davsec-teaching/ECS160-Winter2025/Homework-1.md

 _Problem Statement:_

-You are provided with an `input.json` file that consists of thousands of social media posts from [Bluesky](www.bsky.app).
-Your goal is to write a Java program that computes certain basic statistics for the provided posts.
-These statistics are---the total number of posts, the average number of comments per post, and average interval between comments (for posts which have comments).
-Depending on an option provided on the command line (`weighted = true|false`), you will either compute a simple average, or a weighted average (TODO: specify formula) that depends on the length of the post or comments.
-The full path of the `input.json` file will also be provided on the command line.
+You are provided with an `input.json` file located in that consists of thousands of social media posts from [Bluesky](www.bsky.app).
+Every post can contain one of more replies.
+If a post does not have any reply we will call it a `top-level post`.

+Your goal is to write a Java program that computes certain basic statistics for the provided posts and replies.
+These statistics are---the total number of posts, the average number of replies per post, and average interval between comments (for posts which have comments).
+Depending on an option provided on the command line (`weighted = true|false`), you will either compute a simple average, or a weighted average that depends on the length of the post or comments for the first two statistics (total number of posts, average number of replies per post).
+Weighted average: The goal of the weighted average computation is to provide more weightage for longer posts.
+The formula for the weight of a post:

+$Weight = (1 + (NumOfWordsInPost/NumOfWordsInLongestPost)) $

+Therefore, to compute the average number of replies, we will first count $NumOfWordsInLongestPost$.
+Then, for each reply to each post, we will compute the $Weight$ of that reply, using the above formula.
+Then, we will compute the total number of posts as follows---

+$WeightedTotalPosts = (\sum_{n=1}^N  (Weight_n) )  $

+Here, $N$ is the total number of posts, and $Weight_n$ is the weight of the post $n$.

+And, we will compute
+the average number of replies, as follows---

+$WeightedAvgNumReplies = (\sum_{n=1}^N (\sum_{m=1}^M (Weight_m) ) / N $

+Here, $N$ is the total number of posts, $M$ is the total replies of post $n$. $Weight_m$ is the weight of the reply $m$.

+The full path of the `input.json` file will also optionally be provided on the command line.
+If no option is provided, then the `input.json` file provided in `src/resources/input.json` should be used.

+**Getting started**
+We will use the [IntelliJ IDE](https://www.jetbrains.com/help/idea/getting-started.html) for all our development, testing, and deployment tasks.
+Make sure to download and install the Community Edition.

+Once you have downloaded and installed IntelliJ IDE, clone the repository containing the skeleton code https://github.com/davsec-teaching/ECS160-HW1-skeleton, and open it as a project in the IntelliJ IDE.

+We will use [Maven](https://maven.apache.org/) to manage all library dependencies.
+We need a library to parse JSON files, we will use Google's Gson for that.
+We also need a library to parse the command line options.
+We will use Apache Commons's CLI library for that task.

 **Adding library dependencies.**

-First, add the dependencies for Gson and commons-cli to `pom.xml`.
+Add the dependencies for Gson and commons-cli to `pom.xml`.
 Read the [Maven tutorial](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
 Because we are using the IntelliJ IDE, if we click on the `Run` button, the Maven build steps will be automatically performed.

 ````
     <dependencies>